edgi-govdata-archiving/web-monitoring/README.md

 We’d love your help on improving this project!
 If you are interested in getting involved…

-* If you are focused on the software, dive right into the issues on any of the Web Monitoring projects (see above).
+* Please follow EDGI's [Code of Conduct](https://github.com/edgi-govdata-archiving/overview/blob/main/CONDUCT.md)
 * Join EDGI by filling out the volunteer form at http://envirodatagov.org/volunteer/.
-As amember, you can be more involved in our overall process or contribute to work beyond just the code.
+As a member, you can be more involved in our overall process or contribute to work beyond just the code.
-* Please follow EDGI's [Code of Conduct](https://github.com/edgi-govdata-archiving/overview/blob/main/CONDUCT.md)

 This project is two-part!
 We rely both on **open source code contributors** (building this tool) and on **volunteer analysts** who use the tool to identify and characterize changes to government websites.

 ### Get involved as an analyst

-* Read through the [Project Overview](#project-overview) and especially the section on "meaningful changes" to get a better idea of the work
+* Read through the [Project Overview](#project-overview) and especially the section on "meaningful changes" to get a better idea of the work.
 * Fill out the volunteer form at http://envirodatagov.org/volunteer/.

 ### Get involved as a programmer

-* Be sure to check our [contributor guidelines](https://github.com/edgi-govdata-archiving/web-monitoring/blob/main/CONTRIBUTING.md)
+* Be sure to check our [contributor guidelines](https://github.com/edgi-govdata-archiving/web-monitoring/blob/main/CONTRIBUTING.md).
-* Take a look through the repos listed in the [Project Structure](#project-structure) section and choose one that feels appropriate to your interests and skillset
+* Take a look through the repos listed in the [Project Structure](#project-structure) section and choose one that feels appropriate to your interests and skillset.
-* Try to get a repo running on your machine (and if you have any challenges, please make issues about them!)
+* Try to get a repo running on your machine (and if you have any challenges, please make issues about them!).
-* Find an issue labeled `good-first-issue` and work to resolve it
+* Find an issue labeled `good-first-issue` and work to resolve it.

 ## Project Overview